Main content start

 Are there any extra costs apart from the tuition fees?

 Students are required to pay a deposit of HK$500 known as “caution money” upon admission.
 The amount is intended for settling damages or losses incurred by the College in consequence of students’ acts.
 If no such damages are incurred, the money will be used as graduation fees at the time of their graduation, or be refunded if they leave the College before completing their study.
-Besides, an annual “Students’ Union Membership Fee” of HK$110 will also be charged.
 In addition, participation in overseas study tours as may be arranged is strictly voluntary.
 Participating students are required to pay part of the expenses apart from financial subsidies provided by the College.

 Are there any scholarships and awards?